akatrib/sys-bio/README.md

 ## Systems Biology Analytics
-Analysis workflow for computational tools often used in systems biology and bioinformatics to extract insights from data-driven findings  &nbsp; `by Amal Katrib`
+Analysis workflow for computational tools often used in systems biology and bioinformatics to extract insights from data-driven findings  &nbsp; `by Amal Katrib` <br>
-&nbsp;

 ### [geneSet-enrichment.R](geneSet-enrichment.R)
 > To perform functional enrichment analysis, leveraging Enrichr's comprehensive list of curated gene set libraries to extract significantly represented: